 STEP 3: Add your baobab powder and a little soaked potash.

-STEP 4: Pour little water and stir till the powder turns to a paste.
+STEP 4: Pour little water and stir till the powder turns into a paste.
 Ensure not to make it too watery or too thick for dumplings.

 STEP 5: Keep your water boiling at 1000C, then pinch and dump the dough into the boiling water in the desired sizes.
 (Boiling water should be at least the same volume or more as the volume of dumplings you want to make).

-STEP 6: Stir boiling dumplings with a spoon and allow them to boil for 10 – 15 minutes.
+STEP 6: Stir boiling dumplings with a scoop and allow them to boil for 10 – 15 minutes.

-STEP 7: Sieve your dumplings and put them in clean cold water.
+STEP 7: Sieve your dumplings using a colander and put them in clean cold water.
 Then, rinse twice and your Danwake is ready.

 Furthermore, get your frying pan on fire and pour vegetable oil into it.
 Slice your onions and add them to the frying pan.
 Allow frying for 2 to 3 minutes.